 A recent study by IHS Markit forecasted that over 3.4 billion smartphones will be equipped for Apple Pay, Samsung Pay, and Android Pay by the end of 2017.
 This is expected to increase to 5.3 billion by 2021.
 And Apple has said in the past that one million new users sign up for Apple Pay each week.

 Of course, people can’t use mobile payments if businesses don’t take them.
-Apple Pay is already accepted at 20 million locations worldwide, said Cook during the call.
-But there’s a ton of room for growth; there are 1.17 million small businesses in Canada, according to the Government.
+Apple Pay is already accepted at 20 million locations worldwide, including 4.5 million in the U.S., said Cook during the call.
+But there’s a ton of room for growth; there are 28 million small businesses in the U.S., according to the SBA.

 Here are a few of the other benefits that mobile payments like Apple Pay provide:

-Mobile payments like Apple Pay use near field communication NFC to process payments.
-NFC is the most secure payment technology since it uses sophisticated layers of security like tokenization and cryptograms to lock down bank information.
-Furthermore, mobile payments solutions (like Apple Pay and most Android devices) use fingerprint identification technology, which makes it extremely difficult for fraudsters to access anything within your phone.
+Mobile payments like Apple Pay use near field communication (NFC) to process payments.
+NFC is the most secure payment type since it uses sophisticated layers of security like tokenization and cryptograms to lock down bank information.
+Furthermore, on many mobile payments solutions (like Apple Pay and most Android devices), you can activate fingerprint identification technology, which makes it extremely difficult for fraudsters to access anything within your phone.